 Interestingly, here in Matthew 7, all three imperatives—ask, seek, and knock—are in the present tense.
 What that means in practical application is that this formula is an ongoing process that one must patiently persevere through, controlling ourselves to seek "the good"—by studying, searching for what works to produce the good, and then yielding to Him to follow what we find.

-In the last sermon, we briefly touched on the fact that sin (that is, "falling short of the glory of God" in spiritual or physical areas) is pleasurable—and that it wears a cloak of deception.
+In the last sermon, we briefly touched on the fact that sin, that is, "falling short of the glory of God" in spiritual or physical areas, is pleasurable—and that it wears a cloak of deception.
 It hides itself behind a web of neglect, of carelessness, of laziness, of irresponsibility, ignorance, stubbornness, fearfulness, ingratitude, and rationalization.
 Whether it goes into our stomachs or into our minds, we say to ourselves things like, "It hasn't hurt me yet," "Others seem to be getting away with it."
 Or, "Look at me.
 We shouldn't take things so seriously.
 It won't hurt you."
 Do you know what that is?
-It's foolish, stubborn pride that resides in us.
+It is foolish, stubborn pride that resides in us.

 Turn with me to another very familiar scripture; but it applies, in this way, to us.
 So frequently, we just allow things to slide by.

-Ecclesiastes 8:11 Because sentence against an evil work is not executed speedily...
+Ecclesiastes 8:11 Because the sentence against an evil work is not executed speedily . . .

-Ecclesiastes 8:11-12 Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.
-Though a sinner do evil an hundred times, and his days be prolonged, yet surely I know that it shall be well with them that fear God, which fear before Him.
+Ecclesiastes 8:11-12 Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.
+Though a sinner does evil a hundred times, and his days are prolonged, yet surely I know that it will be well with those who fear God, who fear before Him.